 Disciplined Change Management

-Discipline and consistency is key to sustainability of change.
+Discipline and consistency are key to sustainability of change.

 Short-term Goals (3–12 months)

 - Change vision and goal(s) are defined and consistently communicated.
-Percentage of employees who understand and subscribe to the change vision and its goal(s) is significant and growing.
+The percentage of employees who understand and subscribe to the change vision and its goal(s) is significant and growing.